 AREA CREDITS

 Writing and Speaking: (6 credits)

 ENGL 1120 (Composition II) 3

 COMM 1130 (Public Speaking) 3

-Students who do not place into ENGL 1120 may apply the credit hours from the plequivalent ENGL 1110 Y or Z) to help fulfill the Student Choice area requirements be Mathematics and Statistics: (2 credits) rerequisite ENGL 1110 (or its elow.
+Students who do not place into ENGL 1120 may apply the credit hours from the pl equivalent ENGL 1110 Y or Z) to help fulfill the Student Choice area requirements be Mathematics and Statistics: (3 credits) -

-Mathematics and Statistics.
-(5 Credits) 3
+3

 Select one course from the UNM Core Curriculum in Mathematics and Statistics.
-Physical and Natural Sciences: (4 credits) 5
+Physical and Natural Sciences: (4 credits)

-4
+, , , , 4

 Select one course from the UNM Core Curriculum in Physical and Natural Sciences, Social and Behavioral Sciences: (3 credits) which must include a lab.

 PSYC 1110 (Introduction to Psychology) or SOCI 1110 (Introduction to Sociology) Humanities: (3 credits) 3

 3

 Select one course from the UNM Core Curriculum in Humanities.
 Second Language: (3 credits)

 3

 Select one course from the UNM Core Curriculum in Second Language.

 Arts and Design: (3 credits)

 3

 Select one course from UNM Core Curriculum in Arts and Design.
 Student Choice: (6 credits)

+λ γ 3

 3

-3

-Select two additional General Education courses from two of the different areas ab oove.
-Students who do not place
+Select two additional General Education courses from two of the different areas ab ove.
+Students who do not place i